-Zoning districts applicable to the low-density residential areas should permit a full range of uses normally associated with single-family, detached residential areas.
+Zoning districts applicable to the low-density residential areas should permit a full range of uses normally associated with single-family, detached residential areas and related accessory structures.
 Clustering is permitted to allow flexibility so that open spaces can be maintained.
 Limitations should be placed on uses other than residential so that natural features are maintained.